Get insider access

 6. Best Open-Back Headset For PS5

-The Drop + Sennheiser/EPOS PC38X are the best headphones for PS5 with an open-back design that we've tested.
+For a more immersive gaming experience, look no further than the Drop + Sennheiser/EPOS PC38X.
+These are the best headphones for PS5 with an open-back design.
 They're priced in the mid-range, like the SteelSeries Arctis Nova 7 Wireless, but offer different advantages and drawbacks.
 Open-back headphones are only suitable for use in quiet spaces since they don't block out ambient sound and leak a lot of noise.
 However, if you like to immerse yourself in your game's audio, their open-back design helps create a wider and more open soundstage.

-Their sound lacks low bass, like most open-back headphones, but there's a touch of extra boom to help bring out sound effects like footsteps in games, while voices and dialogue reproduce clearly and accurately.
+Their sound lacks low-bass, like most open-back headphones, but there's a touch of extra boom to help bring out sound effects like footsteps in games, while voices and dialogue are reproduced clearly and accurately.
 Unfortunately, unlike most other headsets on our list, it doesn't have a companion app or sound customization features, like an EQ or presets.
-Fortunately, they're well-built, very comfortable, and include a choice of velour or microfiber ear cup pads.
+On the upside, they're well-built and very comfortable and include a choice of velour or microfiber ear cup pads.
 The boom mic makes your voice sound clear and natural, even if you're playing in a moderately noisy environment.

 See our review